Are you looking for a career that will allow you to care for others?

-Briefly, What does a Vocational Nurse do?
+Briefly, What Does a Vocational Nurse Do?

-Such professionals attend to tasks such as welcoming patients to the facility, checking important statistics, talking with other nurses and doctors to keep them up to date about patients, changing bandages, assisting patients to clean themselves and also get dressed.
+Such professionals attend to tasks such as welcoming patients to the facility, checking important statistics, talking with other nurses and doctors to keep them up to date about patients, changing bandages, and assisting patients in cleaning themselves and getting dressed.

-What they can do and not do, in most cases, is legislated by the state in which they work.
+What they can and not do, in most cases, is legislated by the state in which they work.

 In this video on YouTube, a vocational nurse explains what she does:

-Duties Are Based On the Type of Work Place
+Duties Are Based On the Type of Workplace

 Even though there are basic duties that every vocational nurse should be able to do, what they eventually do depends on the type of institution at which they work.